4 minute read

 The first day of Barnett’s challenge seemed like any other, that is, until a wave of errors swept across the office.
 Having to dash from desk to desk, checking data on his phone meant his battery was drained in a flash.

 Enter Save&Save hack #1: charging in airplane mode.
-It’s a simple one that most of us miss, and with less time plugged in to the wall we drain less unnecessary energy!
+It’s a simple one that most of us miss.
+With less time plugged into the wall, it's not only an easy way to power up while draining less energy, but it's also a smart way to prevent an unnecessary consumption of electricity!
 Within minutes, his phone was juiced up and the glitches were shut down.
 Even a seasoned pro has room for a few upgrades.

 for a reward